UK SRS S2 is the UK's climate-related disclosure standard — the UK endorsement of the ISSB's IFRS S2, published by the on 25 February 2026.

 FRC · ISSA (UK) 5000

-UK SRS S2 follows the four-pillar TCFD structure: governance, strategy, risk management, and metrics.
+UK SRS S2 keeps the four-pillar structure inherited from TCFD — governance, strategy, risk management, and metrics and targets.

-The key upgrade is mandatory quantification of current and anticipated financial effects.
+The key upgrade over TCFD is mandatory quantification of current and anticipated financial effects.

-Unlike TCFD recommendations, UK SRS S2 makes climate scenario analysis mandatory.
+Unlike the TCFD recommendations, UK SRS S2 makes climate scenario analysis a requirement rather than an expectation.

 The UK SRS regulatory timeline